prince-111/prince-111/README.md

 ### Hi there, I'm Prince👦,
 A Full Stack Web developer🎯 from India.

-- 👨‍💻 Full Stack MERN Developer
+- 👨‍💻 Full Stack MERN Developer.
 - 📚 What do I believe?
 Jack of all, Master of some.
-- 🌱 I’m currently learning React js, Next.js and TypeScript🔥
+- 🌱 I’m currently learning React js, Next.js and TypeScript.🔥
 - 👀 I’m interested in open-source contribution...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...